stalj/prg-basics/03-ControlStructures/ControlStructures.md

         print(f'At least one of the numbers {} and {} is not negative')
     ```

-1. Write a program that calculates and displays the number of days in a given month (1..12).
+1. Write a program that calculates and prints the number of days in a given month (1..12).
 Assume that February always has 28 days.

     ```python
     ###